Ridgefield, Connecticut: Education

 Ridgefield has nine public schools and two private schools.
 The public schools are managed by Ridgefield Public Schools.
 The six public elementary schools are Veterans Park, Branchville, Farmingville, Scotland, Barlow Mountain, and Ridgebury.
 Scotts Ridge Middle School (Ridgefield's newest school) and East Ridge are the town's two middle schools.
 The high school is Ridgefield High School.
-The high school's teams are called the Tigers.
+The high school's teams are called the Ridgefield Tigers.

 Ridgefield's Roman Catholic schools are St. Mary, serving preschool through eighth grade, and St. Padre Pio Academy, serving kindergarten through eighth grade and run by the Society of St. Pius X.

 Ridgefield Academy is a co-educational, independent school serving preschool through eighth grade, situated on a 42 acre turn-of-the-20th-century estate on West Mountain that was once home to the Congregation de Notre Dame.

 There are also various preschools and a Montessori school.

 Infrastructure

 Branchville station is located in the southeast corner of town, in the Branchville neighborhood.
 The station is part of Metro-North Railroad's Danbury Branch.